 I Am Love (Io Sono L'amore) / Italy (Director and Screenwriter: Luca Guadagnino) – A tragic love story set at the turn of the millennium in Milan.
 Cast: Tilda Swinton, Edoardo Gabbriellini, Pippo Delbono, Alba Rohrwacher, Marisa Berenson.
 U.S. Premiere.

-Louis C.K.: Hilarious / USA (Director: Louis C.K.) – Sharp-tongued comedian Louis C.K. pulls no punches in this visceral concert experience.
+Louis C.K.: Hilarious / USA (Dir.: Louis C.K.) – Sharp-tongued comedian Louis C.K. pulls no punches in this visceral concert experience.
 World Premiere.

 Lourdes / Austria, France, Germany (Director and Screenwriter: Jessica Hausner) – A woman in a wheelchair travels to Lourdes in an attempt to escape her isolation.
 Cast: Sylvie Testud, Léa Seydoux, Bruno Todeschini, Gilette Barbier, Gerhard Liebmann, Irma Wagner.
 U.S. Premiere.